Travis

 This can have various causes, including an automatic nvm update or a caching error.

-Strategy #
+Workaround #

 This error is most likely caused by a self-signed certificate.
 During the build, the worker container attempts to fetch different files from the platform machine.
 If the server was originally provisioned with a self-signed certificate, curl doesn’t trust this certificate and therefore fails.
 While we’re working on resolving this in a permanent way, currently the only solution is to install a certificate issued by a trusted Certificate Authority (CA).
 This can be a free Let’s Encrypt certificate or any other trusted CA of your choice.
 We have a section in our SSL Certificate Management page that walks you through the installation process using Let’s Encrypt as an example.

-User Accounts are Stuck in Syncing State #
+User Accounts Stuck in Syncing State #

 One or more user accounts are stuck in the is_syncing = true state.
 When you query the database, the number of users which are currently syncing does not decrease over the time.
 Example: